apache/zeppelin/docs/manual/publish.md

 Finally, you can show off your beautiful visualization results in your website.
 <center><img src="../assets/themes/zeppelin/img/docs-img/your-website.png" height="90%" width="90%"></center>

 > **Note**: To embed the paragraph in a website, Apache Zeppelin needs to be reachable by that website.
-And please use this feature with caution and in a trusted environment only, as Zeppelin entire Webapp could be accessible for whoever visits your website.
+And please use this feature with caution and in a trusted environment only, as Zeppelin entire Webapp could be accessible by whoever visits your website.